c217/Hotel_reviews/README.md

 ## Files

 The repository contains the following files:

-### Main notebook
-- `Rapport_GEFFLOT_PENICHON_GHAZALI_AIYAD_MENANI.ipynb`: This is the main notebook containing every model and the explanations for each step.
-It serves as a report and does not need to be run.
-- `Production_GEFFLOT_PENICHON_GHAZALI_AIYAD_MENANI.ipynb`: This is the main notebook containing the main model who will be used.
-It is ready to be run.

-### FastAPI
-- `main.py`: This is the FastAPI.
-It is ready to run.

 ### Specific models
 - `Annotation using a RoBERTa model.ipynb`: This is the notebook used to label the data using a BERT model for train purposes.